baxpr/petreg/README.md

     --seg_niigz       Segmentation of MR, e.g. multi-atlas / slant
     --labels_csv      Labels corresponding to seg_niigz

-    --project         Information from XNAT, if used
+    --project         Information from XNAT, if used (optional).
+These --subject           are only used to annotate the PDF QA report.
-	--subject
 	--session
 	--scan

-    --out_dir         Where outputs will be stored
+    --out_dir         Where outputs will be stored (default /OUTPUTS)

 The `labels_csv` file must have a specific format like so: